 We all know about Windows Task Manager and the fact you can use it to view, kill, change the priority and set the number of processor cores an application process uses.
 If you have a rogue process that is malicious or causing excessive CPU or memory usage, Task Manager is the first place you go to troubleshoot.
 Of course, in addition to processes, Task Manager can provide control over Windows Services and Application tasks and supply general computer and network performance information.

 Although Windows Task Manager is good enough for most people, there are more complete and advanced task management tools like Process Explorer, Process Hacker and System Explorer.
 But if you want to monitor a specific application process for CPU or memory usage it becomes more difficult with these tools because they are designed to monitor all the system processes in general and are limited when you want to monitor a single program.
-Here we’ll look at a few tools that can monitor a specific process over a period of time and then trigger certain actions when a process behaves abnormally or does something you don’t want, like closing itself down.

 1. Kiwi Application Monitor